Robert-Kelly/External-Python-User-Interface-for-MCCCS-Towhee/README.md

     files within T directories for simulations on a cluster

 2) towhee_collect.py
-  - automatically collect various thermodynamic property results from output files from a single T and P for any number of sets, compute averages, standard deviations, and percent standard deviations, and print all data to an output file
+  - automatically collect various thermodynamic property results for up to two simulation boxes from a single T and P for any number of sets, compute averages, standard deviations, and percent standard deviations, and print all data to an output file